macsj200/LaunchCode-Meteor-Live-Templates/README.md

 * Template!! - Creates a new Meteor HTML template
 * Events!! - Creates a new set of Meteor events
 * Helpers!! - Creates a new set of Meteor helpers
+* Client!! - Creates a new client only block of code
+* Server!! - Creates a new server only block of code
+* Collection!! - Creates a new Mongo.Collection